C# Get CPU Usage Of Process

 Method 3: Using the Process Class

-The Process class in the .NET framework provides a set of methods and properties to manage and interact with processes running on a system.
-To retrieve the CPU usage of a process using the Process class in C#, follow these steps:
+class in the .NET framework provides a set of methods and properties to manage and interact with processes running on a system.
+To retrieve the CPU usage of a process using the Process

-• Calculate the CPU usage based on the elapsed processor time and the number of CPU cores.
+property to obtain the number of CPU cores the process is allowed to run on. - Calculate the CPU usage based on the elapsed processor time and the number of CPU cores.

-Here is an example code snippet that demonstrates how to get the CPU usage of a process using the Process class:
+Here is an example code snippet that demonstrates how to get the CPU usage of a process using the Process

 using System;